3 Ways to Effectively Carb Loading Before a Race

-Carbohydrate loading, also referred to as “carbo-loading”, is a familiar term among athletes of all abilities levels and sports.
+Carbohydrate loading, also referred to as carb loading, is a familiar term among athletes of all sports, but especially in the world of running.

-To most runners it is often used to describe a large pasta dinner the night before a race or the consumption of massive amounts of carbohydrate justified by statements such as “I run a lot, so I can eat this.”
+To most of us, it is often used to describe a large pasta dinner the night before a race or the consumption of massive amounts of carbohydrate justified by statements such as “I run a lot, so I can eat this.”

-Carbohydrate loading is only effective for endurance events lasting longer than 90 minutes, such as marathons and triathlons.
+Carbohydrate loading is only effective for endurance events lasting longer than 90 minutes, such as marathons, ultra marathons, and triathlons.

 As carbohydrate loading received more attention for its ability to improve athletic performance in endurance events, more research has focused on effective methods.